s-orion10/s-orion10.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome!

-I’m a **28-year-old Control Systems Engineer** with a deep background in control theory, robotics, computer science, and software development.
-Curiosity drives me: I love tackling complex problems that sit at the intersection of **mathematics, physics, and engineering**—whether that means designing a geometric controller for a VTOL drone or optimizing real-time software on an embedded board.

----

-## Skills Snapshot

 <style>
 .skill-section { margin-bottom: 2.5rem; }
 .skill-grid { display: grid; gap: 1.25rem; grid-template-columns: repeat(auto-fit, minmax(160px, 1fr)); }